-Here at bibic, we offer a vast amount of support for the children and young adults in need and help them reach there full potential through our lovely, caring and understanding staff.
+Here at bibic, we offer a vast amount of support for the children and young adults in need and help them reach their full potential.

 Pip Buckley – Managing Director BA (Hons) DIP

 I have worked in senior management both in the Public and Charity Sector.
 I studied Criminology at University and worked in The Probation Service managing group work programme’s across London.
 After leaving Probation I worked for Catch22, a national charity delivering mentoring programmes for adults on Probation and leaving prison in and around Greater London.
 I moved into the prison service managing three ‘Through the Gate Services’ in the South West until the Summer of 2018 when I moved into a new career at bibic.
 I was able to transfer my skills to the excellent work we do at bibic.
 In June 2019 I accepted the role of Managing Director and am excited to be working with an excellent team.

 I have specialised in anger management whilst working with offending behaviour as a practitioner.
 As a manager my specialisms are operations, coaching, training and development, innovation and project management.
 As a manager I like to think I have a warm, open and engaging style.